Skip to Main Content

 Car manufacturers that offer roadside assistance

-Some car manufacturers include a free roadside assistance plan when you purchase a car.
+Some car manufacturers include a free roadside assistance plan when you purchase a vehicle.
 However, coverage may be limited to a number of years or miles, whichever comes first.
 Typically, this service transfers with the car so you might even be able to purchase a used car with an active roadside assistance plan.
 Additionally, you may be able to purchase an extended warranty plan to continue this service even after your complimentary period ends.

 Cell phone companies that offer roadside assistance